MulleFoundation/MulleObjCContainerFoundation/README.md

-# The MulleObjCFoundation
+# The MulleObjCStandardFoundation

-These are all Objective-C classes that run with the standard C libraries only.
+These are all Objective-C classes that run with the standard C libraries only and stand on top of MulleObjC, but do not call the runtime directly.

 General rule: if it makes a system call it doesn't belong here.